All Episodes

 Right.

-I mean and they could shop for them like in a bazaar.
+I mean, and they could shop for them like in a bazaar.

-North Korea, right?
+Pakistan, Russia, North Korea, right?

-They can make them themselves.
+That they can make them themselves.

 Right.

-I mean, this we're we're in a we're we've long decades ago, we've reached the point where anybody with half decent engineers can make atomic weapons.
+I mean, this, we're, we're in a, we're, we've long decades ago, we've reached the point where anybody with half decent engineers can make atomic weapons.

 That's right.

-And that's not uh that's not hard.
+And that's not, that's not hard.

 And the Persians are no fools.